LLM-AL-Capstone/LLM-AL/README.md

 - This is a **pure LLM-only** baseline (no hand-crafted Variation Theory rules, no classifier gating).
 - Keep the same train/test split for all methods you compare.
-- For stability, keep temperature low (0.2–0.3) and outputs short (8–64 tokens).
+- For stability, keep temperature at 0.0 for deterministic outputs and keep outputs short (8–64 tokens).